ash-project/ash/documentation/how_to/upgrade.md

 `Ash.Filter.used_aggregates/3` no longer accepts `:all` as a relationship path, instead using `:*`.
 Its very unlikely that this is used in your application.

+#### Ash.Filter.TemplateHelpers

+Tools for templating expressions were previously in `Ash.Filter.TemplateHelpers`.
+This often led to confusion because it was a hard to remember module name, and didn't really make sense to be separate from the rest of our utilities.
+Now, all the functions/macros you need for expressions are in `Ash.Expr`.
+This means that in any given file where you want to work with expressions, you only need to do `import Ash.Expr`.
+Additionally, this `import Ash.Expr` has been added to changes, preparations, validations and calculations automatically.

 #### Ash.CiString

 * `Ash.CiString.new(nil)` now returns `nil` instead of `%Ash.CiString{value: nil}`